sorennorup/SQLiteDB/README.md

 * If you didn't have a bridging header file, make sure that you modify your project settings to point to the new bridging header file.
 This will be under  **Build Settings** for your target and will be named **Objective-C Bridging Header**.

 * Add the SQLite library (libsqlite3.0.dylib) to your project under **Build Phases** - **Link Binary With Libraries** section.
+* After the swift 2.0 update you have to use another SQLite library(libsqlite3.tbd)

 That's it.
 You're set!